-The Chinese Antarctic Research Expedition (CHINARE) has visited the Grove Mountains for several times from 1998 to 2006, focusing on research on geological tectonics, glacial geology and landscape, meteorology, ice-cap movement and mass balance, surveying and mapping, especially on fluctuation of Antarctic icecap surface since the Pliocene, and these research results in some new discoveries.
-The Australian Antarctic Programme has for many years visited the Grove Mountains to conduct a range of geoscience and glaciology research and support activities.
+The Chinese Antarctic Research Expedition (CHINARE) has visited the Grove Mountains for several times from 1998 to 2014, and plans to visit the Area in the coming 2015/2016 season, focusing on research on geological tectonics, glacial geology and landscape, meteorology, ice-cap movement and mass balance, surveying and mapping, especially on fluctuation of Antarctic icecap surface since the Pliocene, and these research results in some new discoveries.

+The Australian Antarctic Programme has visited the Grove Mountains to conduct a range of geoscience and glaciology research and support activities for several times.
 It currently maintains a continuous GPS station on Tianhe Range and expects to continue to access the region for research and operational purposes.
-Besides, Russian Antarctic Research Expedition has ever tripped there in 1958 and 1973 for a short stay, but whether they have arrived at this area is unclear.
+Besides, Russian Antarctic Research Expedition has ever tripped there in 1958 and 1973 for a short stay, but whether they have arrived at the Area is unclear.

-2. Description of values
+1. Description of values to be protected